-Guests might have reservations about visiting an informal settlement and awkward at viewing people’s obvious poverty.
-The local residents in Townships welcome you and encourage tours to take place in their communities, as it is one way in which they have an opportunity to get involved in the Tourism sector.
-The tours are operated at a non profit basis and a fee goes directly to the people we visit and who make this tour possible.
+Guests might have reservations about visiting an informal settlement and feel awkward at viewing people’s obvious poverty.
+The local residents in townships welcome you and encourage tours to take place in their communities, as it is one way in which they have an opportunity to get involved in the tourism sector.
+The tours are operated on a non profit basis and a fee goes directly to the people we visit who make this tour possible.

 The AWOL tourism project in Masiphumelele has generated significant, sustainable benefits and has proven to provide real, lasting benefits for the local people.
 To make an additional donation to our partner charity, Masicorp please click on the donate button below.

 ** Prices valid from the 1st Oct 2018 to 31st Oct 2019:

 - Half-day Township tour is from R850 per person, min one and max ten departing daily at 10am , excluding transport

 - Private Half-day Township tour is R1050 per person min two excluding transfers

 - Guided experience with township guide